 SINGULUS TECHNOLOGIES AG considers efficient and forward-looking risk management as an important and value-adding task.
 Risk management is one of the core functions of entrepreneurial endeavors and is a material element for the success of our business activities.

-Specifically, risk management supports achieving the company’s goals by creating transparency about the risk situation of the company as the basis for risk-aware decisions, the identification of potential threats to the assets, financial and earnings situation of the company as well as prioritizing risks and the respective requirements to act.
+Specifically, risk management supports achieving the Company’s goals by creating transparency about the risk situation of the Company as the basis for risk-aware decisions, the identification of potential threats to the assets, financial and earnings situation of the Company as well as prioritizing risks and the respective requirements to act.
 In addition, risk management safeguards the explicit management of risks by

 The risk management organization is integrated into the existing organization of the SINGULUS TECHNOLOGIES AG.
 It is not an independent structure.
 The respective heads of the departments, supported by the risk manager and the Chief Financial Officer, are responsible for the risk management organization at the SINGULUS TECHNOLOGIES AG.
 The Chief Financial Officer coordinates with the other members of the Executive Board all activities in connection with the risk management of the SINGULUS TECHNOLOGIES AG.

 Integrity characterizes the interaction of the SINGULUS TECHNOLOGIES AG with its business partners, employees, shareholders and the public.
-Respectful, loyal and fair interaction within the company and with our business partners goes without saying for the SINGULUS TECHNOLOGIES AG.
+Respectful, loyal and fair interaction within the Company and with our business partners goes without saying for the SINGULUS TECHNOLOGIES AG.
 The fundamental statement is the basis for the self-imposed ethics code of the SINGULUS TECHNOLOGIES AG.
 It includes binding internal rules, which are subject to high ethical and legal standards.
-In this context, the Ethics Code focuses on integrity in the conduct with business partners, employees, shareholders and the public and describes the company-wide applied management practices.
+In this context, the Ethics Code focuses on integrity in the conduct with business partners, employees, shareholders and the public and describes the Company-wide applied management practices.
 The Ethics Code was adopted by the Executive and Supervisory Boards in spring 2015 and since then has been implemented group-wide in several steps.
 The content is disseminated to various groups of employees in regular intervals in the course of partially electronic training programs.

 The goal of the Ethics Code is to inform the employees of the SINGULUS TECHNOLOGIES Group about the key compliance issues (competition regulations, corruption, handling of conflicts of interest, money laundering, embargo and trade restriction rules, data security, media and public affairs, workplace safety).
 This Ethics Code is supported by action guidelines to the Ethics Code, which amongst others includes rules regarding the granting and acceptance of gifts, and action guidelines for whistle-blowers, which governs specifics with regards to reporting of misdemeanor and illegal, immoral or inappropriate activities within the SINGULUS TECHNOLOGIES Group.

 The complete ethics code is publicly available on the website of the SINGULUS TECHNOLOGIES AG under www.singulus.de/de/investor-relations/corporate- governance.html.

-For the Executive Board and the Supervisory Board of the SINGULUS TECHNOLOGIES AG, the adherence to extensive compliance is an essential prerequisite for a sustainable economic success.
+For the Executive Board and the Supervisory Board of the SINGULUS TECHNOLOGIES AG, the adherence to extensive compliance is an essential prerequisite for sustainable economic success.
 As part of the risk management, compliance risk matters are analyzed and managed.
-In this connection there are quarterly reports to the Chief Financial Offices and annually to the Supervisory Board.
+In this connection there are quarterly reports to the Chief Financial Officer and annually to the Supervisory Board.
 In addition, extraordinary events and matters are directly reported to the Chief Financial Officer.

 In case of actual or assumed compliance breaches, employees can – if preferred, also anonymously – contact their superiors, the Compliance officer or the SINGULUS TECHNOLOGIES ombudsperson.

-3. Composition and work processes of Executive and Supervisory Boards Close cooperation of Executive and Supervisory Boards
+3.1 Close cooperation of Executive and Supervisory Boards

-Members and work of the Executive Board
+3.2 Members and work of the Executive Board

 The current members of the Executive Board are Dr.-Ing.
-Stefan Rinck, Mr. Markus Ehret and Dr. rer. nat.
-Christian Strahberger.
+Stefan Rinck and Mr. Markus Ehret.
 Since April 1, 2010 Dr.-Ing.
-Stefan Rinck is the Chief Executive Officer, Mr. Markus Ehret and Dr. rer. nat.
-Christian Strahberger are members of the Executive Board of the SINGULUS TECHNOLOGIES AG since April 19, 2010 and November 2019, respectively.
-The employment contract of Dr.-Ing.Stefan Rinck expires on August 31, 2022.
-The employment contract of Mr. Market Ehret expires on March 20, 2024.
-The employment contract of Dr. rer. nat.
-Christian Strahberger expires on October 31, 2022.
+Stefan Rinck is the Chief Executive Officer, Mr. Markus Ehret. was member of the Executive Board of the SINGULUS TECHNOLOGIES AG since April 19, 2010.
+The employment contract of Dr.-Ing.Stefan Rinck expires on December 31, 2023, Mr. Markus Ehret’s contract has a term until March 20, 2024.
+Dr. rer. nat.
+Christian Strahberger was member of the Executive Board from November 1, 2019 to to October 31, 2022.

-Members and work of the Supervisory Board
+3.3 Members and work of the Supervisory Board

 The Supervisory Board of the SINGULUS TECHNOLOGIES AG is comprised of three members.
 No employee representative is a member of the Supervisory Board.
 The cooperation of the Supervisory Board was characterized by efficiency, professional competence and trust.